Botany and Plant Taxonomy of Little Titch Catmint

 Plant taxonomy classifies this dwarf catmint plant as Nepeta racemosa Little Titch (synonymous with Nepeta mussinii).
 Little Titch is the cultivar name.
 A common name used for this plant is "Persian catmint."

+Nepeta racemosa is an herbaceous perennial.
+The plant is also considered an herb, the genus having been used medicinally for centuries in a number of ways.
 For example, it has been used to treat coughs, congestion, and fevers; it has also been used as a sedative.

 Plant Traits for Little Titch Catmint